Skip to main content

 Twitter Facebook Linkedin Email

-• Test your alarms weekly; use a broom handle or walking stick if you cannot reach them.
+• Test detectors weekly - use a broom handle if needed.

-• If your alarm starts to emit a regular ‘chirp’, replace the battery or detector immediately.
+• If a detector chirps regularly, replace the battery or unit

-• Clean your alarms regularly, using your vacuum cleaner or a feather duster, to remove excessive dust.
+• Clean your detectors regularly, using a vacuum or a feather duster, to remove dust.

 Related